Janie Brokenicky, Artistic Director, Konza Choir

 Karis Nichols, Artistic Director, Bluestem Choir

-Karis is beginning her first year as a 7-12 Choir Teacher at Rock Creek Jr./ Sr. High School, and her 2nd year as the Bluestem Artistic Director.
+Karis Nichols has been teaching in the Rock Creek School District for 4 years; 2 years K-6 General Music and 2 years 7-12 Choir, Assistant Band, and Music Theory.
+She served as the KSU Intern during FHCC's first two years, and has now directed the Bluestem Choir for 3 years.
 Her love of music was nurtured through inspiring music teachers, private lessons, and experience singing in the Lawrence Children's Choir.
-She has two years of experience teaching elementary music and maintains a private piano and ukulele studio.
 Young singers' eagerness to learn and enthusiastic approach to life inspires Karis as she works to incorporate high-quality music instruction with games and activities that engage students' creativity.
-Working with the Flint Hills Children's Choir from its inception 4 years ago has provided Mrs. Nichols multiple opportunities to grow as a teacher and musician.
+Working with the Flint Hills Children's Choir from its inception 5 years ago has provided Mrs. Nichols multiple opportunities to grow as a teacher and musician.

 Mika Bolton, Administrative Director

 Mika is a Senior at Kansas State University studying a Bachelor of Arts degree in Music.
 She has had a passion for music from a young age and has sought out any and all opportunities she could find to continue pursuing her love for music.
-After participating in many music activities in her youth, she now participates in the K-State music department in vocal study and various choirs and leads the St. Isidore's Praise and Worship Team.
-Mika also has a passion for working with youth.
+Mika participates in the K-State music department in vocal study and the St. Isidore's Praise and Worship Team.
+Mika has a passion for working with youth.
 She has previously volunteered with the Theodore Roosevelt After-school Children's Choir and volunteers with local religious education groups.
 Mika loves to aid in the process of children discovering the beauty of music and sharing her own love for music.

 Heather McCornack, Accompanist, Konza Choir